 Labels can definitely be a do it yourself affair.
 However, if you’re an up and coming business looking for new investors or patrons, DIY labels that smear, blur, peel and smudge at the slightest friction can easily damage your brand perception and credibility.
 The same is true for established companies consistently acquiring new customers.

-Here are a few reasons to work with a professional printer to get the best results:
+Here are a few reasons to work with a professional custom label printer to get the best results:

 • Sturdier labels require heavier weight papers.
 Heavier weight papers require high end digital printing equipment that can process heavier materials cleanly.